951 Southpoint Dr.

-Question: “Dr. Arnold, my son is eighteen, and he began smoking this year.
+Question: “My son is eighteen, and he began smoking this year.
 I understand the health risks, but can you explain the dental problems associated with smoking?”

 Answer: We all know the well-documented effects that smoking can have on one’s overall health.
 Just a few of these include increased risk for cardiovascular (heart) problems, lung cancer, and low birth-weight babies.
 In fact, research estimates that smokers live an average of fourteen years less than non-smokers.